Fortis-Collection/fortis/README.md

 			container.GetInstance<IItemFactory>()
 			);

-        // Register the container as MVC IDependencyResolver.
+        // Register the container as MVC IDependencyResolver if using MVC.
         DependencyResolver.SetResolver(new SimpleInjectorDependencyResolver(container));
     }
 }